XpiritBV/AzureFunctionsWorkshop/lessons/prerequisites.md

 # Prerequisites

+There are a couple of ways to do this training exercise;

+- Install the below frameworks and tools on your own machine.
+This gives you the most flexibility but requires some more work to get it all working together.
+- Use a CodeSpace, which is some sort of a virtual machine in the cloud.
+The CodeSpace for this repository is configured to contain a storage emulator.
+- Use CodeSpace combined with your local Visual Studio Code.
+If you like to use your own machine, but do not want to install all the tools, then this is a great fit.

 ## Frameworks & Tooling 🧰

-In order to complete the the lessons you need to install the following:
+In order to complete the the lessons on your own machine, you need to install the following:

 |Prerequisite|Description
 |-|-